linmx0130/PaperNotes/notes.md

+### Unimodal probability distribution for ordinal classification
+* Authors: Christopher Beckham, Christopher Pal
+* Index: arXiv 1705.05278, ICML 2017
+* Reading date: 16/05/2017
+* Categories: Machine Learning
+* Tag: Ordinal Classification

+This paper addresses the ordinal classification problem: in which the prediction targets are discrete and ordered.
+The Poisson distribution is used in the proposed model to enhance the ordinal prior.
+The proposed method is able to be packaged as a normal neural layer, so could be used in existing deep learning models.

+The experiments show the proposed method is competitive compared to cross-entropy loss, but the prediction distribution is more meaningful.

 ### SCNet: Learning Semantic Correspondence
 * Authors: Kai Han, Rafael S. Rezende, Bumsub Ham, Kwan-Yee K. Wong, Minus Cho, Cordelia Schmid, Jean Ponce
 * Index: arXiv 1705.04043